justin-hunter1/04-challenge/readme.md

 ## Description

-game quiz that is timed and records high score at the end before quitting or restarting
+game quiz on JavaScript that is timed and records high score at the end before quitting or restarting

 ## Installation